CoryMcCartan/midterms-22/README.md

 code](R/build/firms.R).

-We can simulate from the model to get *predictive* values of firm bias and variance in hypothetical election-day likely voter polls for a future election.
-These predictive values are the best way to evaluate each firm’s overall quality.
-A firm is better—that is, its polls contain more information about the race—if it has lower variance (std. dev.), a lower herding value, and bias closer to 0 (though this can be adjusted for).
+We can simulate from the model to get *predictive* values of firm bias and variance in hypothetical election-day likely voter polls for the 2022 election.
+These predictive values are the best way to evaluate each firm’s overall quality for this election.
+A firm is better—that is, its polls contain more information about the race—if it has lower variance (std. dev.), a lower herding value, and bias closer to 0 (though this will be adjusted for).

 **Summary of firm performance:**
 <img src="doc/firm_perf-1.svg" width="100%" />